Numecent/Automated-Packaging/README.md

 ### JSON Config Instruction Setup

-<s>The `<sample JSON format>` details the basic format of the JSON config file. </s>
+The file `Example_JSON_1.0.json` details the basic format of the JSON config instruction file.

-Refer to the uploaded JSON Config Instruction files for examples.
+Refer to the uploaded JSON config instruction files for more examples.

 The following is an example with comments: